SiLab-Bonn/Embedded-System-Lab/docs/source/smu.rst

     I-V curves for three load resistors values using a fixed current range.

+.. admonition:: Additional preparatory questions to be answered before coming to lab (MOSFET related)

   #.
 List and describe the operation regions of a MOSFET.
 What are the meanings of weak-, moderate- and strong inversion?
 What is the difference between linear- and saturation region?
 Plot example I-V curves based on a simple (SPICE level 2 MOSFET model) to explain.
   #.
 Derive the formula for definition of the transconductance |gm|.